-ANOTHER NEW COMET, 1907d .- A telegram from the Kiel Centralstelle announces the discovery of the fourth comet of this year by Mr. Daniel, at Princeton, on June 14.
-The object was of the eleventh magnitude, and at 14h.
+ANOTHER NEW COMET, 1907d.-A telegram from the Kiel Centralstelle announces the discovery of the fourth comet of this year by Mr. Daniel, at Princeton, on June 14.
+The object was of the eleventh magnitude, and at 14.
 19-1m.
-(Princeton M.T.) on the day of discovery its which lies about half-way between A and 29 Piscium.
-The daily motion is given as +34' in R.A. and +14' in observed by Prof. Aitken at the Lick Observatory on June 13, when its position at 15h.
-7.2m.
-(Lick M.T.) was
+(Princeton M.T.) on the day of discovery its position was which lies about half-way between $\lambda$ and 29 Piscium.
+The daily motion is given as +34' in R.A. and +14' in declination.